What Is Lichen Sclerosus?

 Your doctor will probably first give you a steroid cream to put on the problem area.
 This can stop the itching.
 But it may take longer--a few weeks or months--for the skin to return to a more normal appearance.

 You may need to use these creams or ointments for a long period of time to keep the condition from coming back.

 You'll need to keep up with your doctor appointments, since long-term use of steroid creams or ointments can make the skin become red or thin and cause stretch marks.
 The treatment can also cause genital yeast infections.

-Surgery to remove patches on the genital area of women doesn’t happen much, since the patches return.
-If a woman has severe vaginal scarring that causes problems with sex, surgery can help.
+If you have severe scarring of your vulva that causes problems with sex, surgery can help.
 But it's only an option once the condition is under control.